joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 In short, each implementation seems to have its own advantages and disadvantages.

-### A new API like SFCs
+### A new function component API like SFC

 In order to solve the above problems, I decided to design a new API, which can retain all the features and ecology adaptability of function components, and is more suitable for organizing complex code in a single file.

-Before this project was created, I found [this interesting project](https://github.com/egoist/jue) by accident, it's component structure is similar to SFCs([single-file-component](https://v3.vuejs.org/guide/single-file-component.html)).
+Before this project was created, I found [this interesting project](https://github.com/egoist/jue) by accident, it's component structure is similar to SFC([single-file-components](https://v3.vuejs.org/guide/single-file-component.html)).
 And then I found these interesting projects with similar ideas:

 - [one-loader](https://github.com/digitalie/one-loader)
 - [react-sfc-swyx](https://github.com/react-sfc/react-sfc-swyx)

-The separation of SFCs by code category inspired me to think of such a design:
+The separation of SFC by code category inspired me to think of such a design:

 _Bring the scattered global members to aggregate to the React component function in the form of static members by categories._